Lupus anticoagulants and antiphospholipid antibodies

 The exact cause of APS is not known.
 Both certain gene changes and other factors (such as an infection) may cause the problem to develop.

 It is often found in people with other autoimmune diseases, such as systemic lupus erythematosus (SLE).
-The condition is more common women than in men, It is often found in women who have a history of repeated miscarriages.
+The condition is more common in women than in men.
+It is often found in women who have a history of repeated miscarriages.